BACK TO GREEK WINE

 Canava Roussos Winery

 This canava has been in operation since 1836, making it the oldest winery of Santorini.
-Although they have some modern equipment, they follow traditional processing for making Santorini wine from Assyrtiko, Athiri, Aidani, Mandilaria, and Mavrathiro grapes.
+Although they have some modern equipment, they still use traditional methods to make Santorini wine from Assyrtiko, Athiri, Aidani, Mandilaria, and Mavrathiro grapes.

 Their tasting terrace is open May through October.
 They also offer lunch and dinner with wine pairings at their café.
 I recommend reservations.

-The winery’s location is on M street in Episkopi, but good luck finding a street sign.
+The winery’s location is on M Street in Episkopi, but good luck finding a street sign.
 On the road from Exo Gonia to Kamari is the Santorini Brewing Company outside Episkopi.
-Turn right at the brewery and winery is approximately 500 feet on your right.
+Turn right at the brewery, and the winery is approximately 500 feet on your right with its name painted in big letters on the wall.

 Estate Argyros